Provide data to NBN Atlas

 Spatial datasets include site and administrative boundaries, as well as various types of environmental data, such as soils and habitats.
 On the NBN Atlas, spatial datasets can be displayed by all users in the interactive map and the spatial portal.
 They can be used as a backdrop to maps and they support spatial searching by specific area.
 As tools available via the spatial portal develop the spatial layers will also be used for more complex analysis such as species distribution modelling.

-Required file format
+Required file format and naming conventions

 When preparing a spatial dataset for the NBN Atlas you should consider the following: